Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Invariants of isotopy classes of Morse polynomials

 \subsection{On the classification of strictly Morse polynomials}

-In \cite{AN}, a topological classification of Morse polynomials ${\mathbb R}^2 \to {\mathbb R}$ of degree 4 with negative definite principal part was considered, and some estimates on the number of classes were proved.
-It is analogous to our problem for the case $X_9^-$ (which is completely isomorphic to $X_9^+$), but with the the classification of strictly Morse functions (not allowing equal critical values at different critical points).
+In \cite{AN}, a topological classification of strictly Morse polynomials ${\mathbb R}^2 \to {\mathbb R}$ of degree four with negative definite principal part and nine real critical points was considered, and some estimates on the number of classes were proved.
+This problem is analogous to the one considered in the present paper for the case $X_9^-$ (which is completely isomorphic to $X_9^+$), but concerns classes of {\em strictly} Morse functions (not allowing equal critical values at different critical points).
+In particular, its classes are generally not preserved by elementary surgeries of type $s2$.